clivetong/Talks/NetConf2025/README.md

 ---

-### What's are we covering?
+### What are we covering?

-We're going to look at some of the runtime, libraries and languages talks from .NET Conf 2025, and talk through some of my highlights.
+We're going to look at three sessions from the recent .NET Conf 2025 - one on performance, one on Aspire (not ~~.NET~~ Aspire) and one on security - and point out some of the things I thought were interesting.

 ---